 • Discounted fees on webinars, workshops and AET’s annual conference

-• Access to AET Study Groups – a forum for sharing and learning to work with individuals with learning differences and challenges
+• Access to AET Learning Communities – a forum for sharing and learning to work with individuals with learning differences and challenges

 NOTE: Your Application Form and WILL NOT be processed unless the payment fields are filled out in the PDF.
 Please DO NOT submit your application with this section blank.